Music FSP LondonLondon, United Kingdom

-The Department of Music offers a foreign study program in London, England, and is operated in partnership with a third-party provider, IES Abroad.
+The Department of Music offers a foreign study program in London, England, and is operated in partnership with a third-party provider.
 The program provides an opportunity for students to combine the hands-on study of music with intensive, experiential exposure to musical performance.
-The program is open to students (both music majors and non majors) who are instrumentalists, vocalists, and composers, as well as to students whose focus is on music history, theory, or ethnomusicology.
+The program is open to students (both music majors and non majors) who are instrumentalists, vocalists, and composers, as well as to students whose focus is on music history, theory, sonic arts or ethnomusicology.

 Courses bring together the many diverse aspects of musical performance through attendance of more than thirty public performances; Students will also participate in weekly individual lessons with UK professionals.